yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/lab/README.md

 * Implement each data model, in different manners, using only TDD
 * **Categories**
   * Create this as a class
+  * Create a mongoose schemas for this collection
   * The model class should hold and manage the data in memory
   * The model class should expose methods that match REST verbs
     * `get()`